Will Franken: Life

 In 2016 he created the "Defining the Norm" awards at the Edinburgh Fringe, for "safety, sameness and sycophancy".

 In 2020 Franken collaborated with English writer Alisha J. Prince on an unabridged, 13-hour audio production of Paradise Lost.

-In October of 2020, Franken launched a complaint against Folkestone and Hythe’s anti-nature gentrification of the area by saving a large tree condemned to be destroyed.
+In October 2020, Franken launched a complaint against Folkestone and Hythe’s anti-nature gentrification of the area by saving a large tree condemned to be destroyed.
 Franken’s argument was upheld and the tree still stands.

 In April 2024 Franken had an article published in The Philosopher journal.

 In April 2025, Franken was shortlisted for The Observer/Anthony Burgess Prize in Arts Journalism, for his scathing review of Richard Gadd's Netflix series Baby Reindeer.

 Reception

 Reviewing his one-man show, Good Luck With It in The New York Times in 2005, Jason Zinoman wrote: What elevates Mr. Franken above your garden-variety comedian is an erudite wit and a highly developed sense of the absurd.
 Zinoman went on to say in summing up Franken's satire: What is constant is a disgust with the mediocrity of contemporary culture, suburban living, and the hypocrisy of well-meaning liberals.

 Franken was awarded "Best Comedian" of 2005 by the SF Weekly.
 The New York Times praised his "erudite wit and the kind of highly developed sense of the absurd".